New: 100+ health biomarkers for $190

 Why?
 In some ways, cholesterol has become a victim of its own success.
 We now screen the whole population for high cholesterol, give statins to those with high LDL (or ApoB), and so then the majority of people who end up having heart attacks have lower cholesterol than they would naturally have.
 This means most of the majority of residual risk for heart attacks will be found in biomarkers that aren’t SMuRFs.

-Inflammation (hs-CRP) is one such non-SMuRF, one perhaps one of the strongest.
-This is especially true in people already on statins or those without traditional risk factors (sometimes called “SMuRF-less” patients).
+Inflammation (hs-CRP) is one such non-SMuRF, perhaps one of the strongest.
+This is especially true for people already on statins or those without traditional risk factors (sometimes called “SMuRF-less” patients).
 In these groups, cholesterol may be well controlled, but inflammation remains a key driver of events.

-Of course, other traditional risk factors matter in addition to inflammation: blood pressure, HbA1c or insulin resistance, eGFR (kidney function), and so on.
+Of course, other traditional risk factors matter in addition to inflammation.
+Everyone shoudl still measure blood pressure, HbA1c or insulin resistance, eGFR (kidney function), LDL cholesterol or ApoB, Lp(a), and so on.

-The ACC consensus reviews a range of clinical trials testing both drugs and lifestyle interventions for lowering inflammation and reducing cardiovascular risk.
-Here’s a summary of the clinical trials and their results:
+The ACC consensus reviewed a range of clinical trials.
+They included both drugs and lifestyle interventions for lowering inflammation and reducing cardiovascular risk.
+If your hs-CRP is high, these are the best evidence-based ways to reduce it:

 Trial NameDrug (Class)Sample Size (n)Population/NYHA Functional ClassFollow-UpPrimary EndpointTreatment Outcome